 Latest PHP Version

 Try using the latest PHP versions.
-In the PrestaShop documentation, they suggest using PHP 7 and higher when possible.
+In the PrestaShop documentation, they suggest using PHP 8.1 when possible.

 Enable the Combine, Compress and Cache Settings